 For copper tube, because of copper's superior corrosion resistance, the B31 code permits the factor C to be zero.
 Thus the formula becomes:

-In Tables 3a, b, c, and d, the rated internal working pressures are shown for both annealed (soft) and drawn (hard) Types K, L, M and DWV copper tube for service temperatures from 100°F to 400°F. The ratings for drawn tube can be used for soldered systems and systems using properly designed mechanical joints.
+In Tables 3a, b, c, and d, the calculated rated internal working pressures based on the ASME (Boardman) equation are shown for both annealed (soft) and drawn (hard) Types K, L, M and DWV copper tube for service temperatures from 100°F to 400°F. The ratings for drawn tube can be used for soldered systems and systems using properly designed mechanical joints.
 Fittings manufacturers can provide information about the strength of their various types and sizes of fittings.

 When welding or brazing is used to join tubes, the annealed ratings must be used, since the heating involved in these joining processes will anneal (soften) the hard tube.
 This is the reason that annealed ratings are shown in Table 3c for Type M and 3d for DWV tube, although they are not furnished in the annealed temper.
 Table 3e lists allowable internal working pressures for ACR tube.